MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/Remove-BitLockerKeyProtector.md

 We recommend you have at least one recovery password as key protector to a volume in case you need to recover a system.

-For an overview of BitLocker, see [BitLocker Drive Encryption Overview](https://technet.microsoft.com/en-us/library/cc732774.aspx) on TechNet.
+For an overview of BitLocker, see [Overview of BitLocker Device Encryption](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10).

 ## EXAMPLES